 - leash, collar with tags, and waste bags

 - map of where airport doggy “bathrooms” are located.

-As of this year (2016) all American airports that have over 10,000 travelers per year are required to have an area for service dogs to do their business before their flights.
+As of 2016, all American airports that have over 10,000 travelers per year are required to have an area for service dogs to do their business before their flights.
 This means many airports are busy converting spare space to accommodate our 4 legged friends.
-I love this and it is another reason why I am finding myself brave enough to bring my SD along.
+I love this, and it is another reason why I am finding myself brave enough to bring my SD along.

 If you are traveling with your Service Dog this year, we would love to read about your adventures.
 Please share your links in the comments!
 Do you have a Service Dog Twitter or Facebook?
 Share those too!